EQI Home | Emotional Intelligence

 If you want to help kids, you can do it right away.
 You don't need a degree to make a difference to a child.

 I suggest you also read about David Caruso.
 For example, read this link about his ideas on the roots of terrorism and his reaction to my writing about what he said.
 Read about how he used to be an anti-war protestor and then became a marketing manager in a big company.
-Then he started designing tests and started working with numbers instead of children.
+Then he started designing tests and started working more with numbers than with children or teenagers.

 January 24, 2005